In World War Z, Brad Pitt asks the head of Israel’s spy agency why the country was so prepared for a zombie invasion.

 See, Israel’s intelligence service came across information from India that used the word “zombies” to describe the infestation sweeping the globe.
 Ten people reviewed the info.
 Nine of them called it nonsense.
 But the 10th man was required to disagree.
 The analysis process made it his job to take a position that was contrary to everyone else’s.

 If you’re wondering if Israel actually does this, yes, it does indeed.
 The label differs, but the concept is the same: task someone with going against the grain.
-As this PDF from the Brookings Institution explains (page 15 of 40 in your PDF reader; h/t):
+As this PDF from the Brookings Institution explains (page 15 of 40 in your PDF reader, and you can also find the file here; h/t):

 Anyway, in World War Z, Mr. Top Spy took the word “zombies” to mean just that: a horde of uncontainably expanding undead approaching with naught but hunger for human flesh.
 No code word.
 No hidden meaning.
 Really just the dead come to life.
 Walkers.
 Well, I guess these are more like Runners.
 The movie calls them “zekes.”

 When the zekes show up, a wall already protects Jerusalem.
 (Too bad they didn’t figure out how to protect the wall…)